ximera239/ximera239.github.io/_posts/2014-11-20-akka-message-throttler.md

 ---

-Today found in our sources solution for controlling messages rps from one actor to another.
-Solution was with with setting rps and Thread.sleep after each sending.
+Today, I found a solution in our sources for controlling akka messaging rps.
+Solution was with setting rps and Thread.sleep after each sending.
-I know about maxima - use things which helps to solve the problem, but I do not think that much of threads here and there - good solution anyway.
+I know about maxima - use things which helps to solve the problem, but I do not think, that many threads are good solution anyway.
 So I tried to write my own throttler, akka-style.
 Yes, I found [experimental](http://doc.akka.io/docs/akka/snapshot/contrib/throttle.html) feature in AKKA 2.4.
-But not far ago I saw the situation when experimental feature does not work.
+Recently, I faced a situation when an experimental feature did not work.
 So my bicycle is the best ))

 ~~~ scala
 import akka.actor.{Actor, Props}